UN-ICC/ICC-Data-Hackathon-2021/Additional Datasources/Human Development Index/README.md

 The Human Development Index (HDI) is a summary measure of average achievement in key dimensions of human development: a long and healthy life, being knowledgeable and have a decent standard of living.
 The HDI is the geometric mean of normalized indices for each of the three dimensions.

+#### Dataset

+This dataset contains the Human Development Index value for each country ranging from 1990 to 2019
 #### Source

 [UNDP](https://www.undp.org/)